HumanSignal/label-studio/docs/source/templates/time_series.md

 ## Output format example

-Users make annotations while labeling a task.
-One annotation is represented by a JSON structure and each annotation has a `result` field that looks like the following example:
+Annotators add labels to time series tasks.
+Label Studio represents each completed annotation with a JSON structure.
+Each annotation has a `result` field that looks like the following example for time series labeling projects:

 ```json
 {